lit chalice is on a table in front of the lectern along with a bouquet of flowers

 • Lighting a flaming chalice, the symbol of our faith, and reciting our intention, “This flame affirms the light of truth, the warmth of community, and the fire of commitment;”

-• The call to Worship;
+• The call to worship;

 • Singing UU hymns and music, both instrumental and vocal, and in a variety of styles;